 A new code of practice - The proposed code of practice introduces a consumer engagement and a communication process which seeks to identify and resolve unregistered customers.
 Such customers may have simply fallen outside of normal industry registration processes, they may have found themselves connected via non-standard connection arrangements or may have even been connected illegally by persons unknown.

-Non-standard connections - Those customers connected via non-standard connection arrangements or by persons unknown will first need to have their connection arrangements normalised by the Distributor and an MPAN created.
+Unregistered customers on Non-standard connections - Those customers connected via non-standard connection arrangements or by persons unknown will first need to have their connection arrangements normalised by the Distributor and an MPAN created.
 Once normalised such unregistered customers should be able to be resolved through the arrangements proposed by DCP 209.

 A high level process - The Working Group has developed a high level outline process tailored to support consumer engagement and communication at Appendix 1 of the code of practice.